ysunmiles/MD_05_6-Step_Speed_OpenLoop/readme.md

 PWM        = 168 MHz / 84 / 100 = 20 kHz
 ```

 The initial compare value is `10`, corresponding to approximately 10% duty cycle.
+Speed is controlled by adjusting the PWM duty cycle.
 The low-side outputs are ordinary GPIOs rather than TIM1 complementary outputs, so dead-time and shoot-through protection must be handled by the power stage or added explicitly before higher-power testing.

 ## Pinout